 Fair FactsBursting with energy and diversity, the Tulelake-Butte Valley Fair is distinctly an exciting rural fair.
-The 5-day celebration held annually Wednesday through Sunday following Labor Day is located just 4 miles south of the California-Oregon border.
+The 5-day celebration held annually Thursday through Sunday following Labor Day is located just 4 miles south of the California-Oregon border.
 It is without question the single largest annual event held in the Klamath Basin as it attracts over 60,000 people of all ages and backgrounds.
-It is truly a unique celebration, gaining regional and statewide attention as a model "old-fashioned fair," proud of it's "free-gate," "free-parking" and "no alcohol" status.
+It is truly a unique celebration, gaining regional and statewide attention as a model "old-fashioned fair."
 We take great pride in our ability to safely and effectively produce the excitement, intrigue, fun and attraction of our event, while maintaining the highest level of professionalism in business practice standards.

 The Tulelake-Butte Valley Fair distinguishes itself from other county fairs because of the integral role that it plays in it's very small community.
 The Tulelake-Butte Valley Fair is an economic, social and cultural treasure for local communities.
 In 2002, the fair contributed over 3 million in economic impact to Siskiyou, Modoc, and Klamath Counties, created 41 local jobs and generated over #32,000 in local tax revenues.